Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios is just about as immersive of a land as you can create.

 Planning for Star Wars: Galaxy’s Edge at Disney World

-On the very first day that it opened, Galaxy’s Edge (the entire land) used a virtual queue but now that is no longer required to get into the land.
+On the very first day that it opened, Galaxy’s Edge (the entire land!) used a virtual queue to limit access and for a long time, Star Wars: Rise of the Resistance issued highly competitive boarding groups that were your only way to ride.

 Reservations are available for 3 of the most popular experiences